12-Month Wedding Timeline

 Everyone must be paid as per their contract; otherwise, you will be in breach of obligations, and they could stall their services or cancel altogether.

-If you have any vendors who require to be paid on your wedding day, bring checks or cash as needed and prepare to pay them during the reception.
+If you have any vendors who must be paid on your wedding day, bring checks or cash as needed and prepare to pay them during the reception.
 This part is often given to the Best Man as one of his duties.

 Finalize Your Day-of Wedding Timeline